 Thousands of teachers in hundreds of schools using our resources to deliver National Curriculum based PE lessons

-Over 10,000 teachers and 800 schools have heightened the quality and confidence of Physical Education through our resources.
+Over 10,000 teachers and 800 schools have heightened the quality and confidence of PE lessons through our resources.
 We focus on progression from Foundation Stage through to Key Stage 2 with active, engaging learning.
-Hundreds of lesson plans tested and updated by PE Specialists every week to ensure all activities are fresh fun and up to date.
+Hundreds of lesson plans tested and updated by PE Specialists every week to ensure all activities are fresh fun and up to date for your PE lessons.

 Staff love what PE Planning has to offer and are always commenting on the new resources and plans that are updated to the website.
 We have seen a vast improvement in teacher’s ability to teach PE.